sebastiencaille/sky-lib/skylib-java/README.md

 final ObjectProperty<String> dynamicListSelectionProperty = model.getDynamicListObjectProperty();
 dynamicListSelectionProperty.bind(selection(dynamicListEditor)).addDependency(detachOnUpdateOf(staticListSelection));
 ```

 **List Model**

 Key points
-* The list is always sorted (for fast search)
+* the list is always sorted (for fast search)
-* The list can be filtered
+* the list can be filtered
-* The list can be stacked (1 parent, many children)
+* the list can be stacked (1 parent, many children)
 * startEditingValue(editedValue) must be called before editing the value (editedValue only containing the values required for sorting)
 * stopEditingValue() must be called to validate the edition and propagate the change